"Despicable": SASCOC condemns alleged death threats against SA long jumper

-Alleged Death Threats Trail SA Long Jumper Amid Exciting Olympic Debut, SASCOC Condemns Intimidation
+Alleged Death Threats Trail SA Long Jumper Amid Olympics Debut, SASCOC Condemns Intimidation

 - A South African athlete at his first Olympics is the target of an intimidation attack after receiving death threats